Technologicat/mcpyrate/quasiquotes.md

 unquoting also means that the macro use site *does not need to import* the thing being referred to.

-Whether `expr` is a run-time value or a macro name, the hygienically captured thing can be looked up even in another Python process later.
+Whether `expr` is a run-time value or a macro name, `h[]` works also across process boundaries; that is, the hygienically captured thing can be looked up even in another Python process later.
 (This allows bytecode caching of use sites of macros that use `q[h[...]]`.)

 #### Hygienically captured run-time values